Counseling Degrees and Programs in Rhode Island

 Salve Regina University

 Salve Regina University offers both graduate degrees and certificates in counseling.
-In the area of mental health counseling, a 48-credit Master of Arts (MA) in Holistic Counseling and a 60-credit MA in Holistic Clinical Mental Health Counseling are offered.
-These degrees are offered part-time with evening classes.
-The 60-credit degree takes five years to complete while the 48-credit degree takes three years to complete.
+In the area of mental health counseling, a 48-credit Master of Arts (MA) in Holistic Counseling, a 60-credit MA in Holistic Clinical Mental Health Counseling, and a 60-credit MA in Clinical Rehabilitation and Mental Health Counseling are offered.
+The MA in Holistic Counseling and Holistic Clinical Mental Health Counseling degrees are offered part-time with evening classes.
+The 60-credit degree takes three years to complete while the 48-credit degree takes two to three years to complete.
 Students in both programs learn about mental health, psychology, and counseling theories with a focus on holistic and spiritual well-being.
-Those in the 60-credit program will meet state requirements to become a Clinical Mental Health Counselor (CMHC).
-A CACREP-accredited, 48-credit MA in Rehabilitation Counseling is offered that focuses on the mental health counseling needs of clients with disabilities.
+The MA in Clinical Rehabilitation and Mental Health Counseling takes two and a half years to complete and is offered in an online, synchronous format.
+Those in the 60-credit programs meet state requirements to become Clinical Mental Health Counselors (CMHCs) and graduates of the MA in Clinical Rehabilitation and Mental Health Counseling program are also eligible to become Certified Rehabilitation Counselors (CRCs).
+A CACREP-accredited, 48-credit MA in Rehabilitation Counseling is offered online that focuses on the mental health counseling needs of clients with disabilities.
 Several 12-credit certificates are also offered.
-The Certificate in Advanced Graduate Studies (CAGS) in Holistic Counseling or Rehabilitation Counseling enables students with a counseling graduate degree to meet CMHC educational requirements.
-The Certificate of Graduate Study (CGS) in Substance Abuse Foundations in Holistic Studies can be applied towards the coursework requirements for the Provisional Alcohol and Drug Counselor (PADC) and Certified Alcohol and Drug Counselor (CADC) credentials.
-Finally, the CAGS in Substance Abuse and Treatment and the CAGS in Rehabilitation Counseling and Substance Abuse Counseling can be applied towards state coursework requirements for the PADC, CADC, and Certified Advanced Alcohol and Drug Counselor (CAADC) credentials.
+Both the Certificate in Advanced Graduate Studies (CAGS) in Clinical Mental Health with Holistic Counseling Concentration and the CAGS in Mental Health with Rehabilitation Counseling Concentration enable students with a counseling graduate degree to meet CMHC educational requirements.
+The Certificate of Graduate Study (CGS) in Substance Use Disorders Foundations in Holistic Studies can be applied toward the coursework requirements for the Provisional Alcohol and Drug Counselor (PADC) and Certified Alcohol and Drug Counselor (CADC) credentials.
+Finally, the CAGS in Substance Use Disorder Treatment can be applied toward state coursework requirements for the PADC, CADC, and Certified Advanced Alcohol and Drug Counselor (CAADC) credentials.

 References: